abusyd1/SFIAProject1/README.md

 * CI Server with Jenkins
 * Use of a Cloud Server GCP

-In my project, I will try to create a application which showcases a football team (Manchester United), where the user can view all players, read their current ratings as well as update ratings, update/add players to the team & delete a player from the team or rating from a player.
+In my project, I will try to create a application which showcases a football team (Manchester United), where the user can view all players, read their current ratings as well as update ratings, update/add players to the team & delete a player from the team OR the rating from a player.